Pharap/AFixedPointPrimer/README.md

 ## What Are Fixed Point Numbers?

 Normally computers operate on what are called 'integers'.
-Integers are numbers that do not have a 'radix point' in them (often called a 'decimal point' in day-to-day maths).
+Integers are numbers that do not have a fractional component in them.
 For example 0, 1, 42, 128, 10000 are all integers

-Numbers that do have a radix point are called 'real' numbers.
+Numbers that do have a fractional component are called 'rational' numbers.
+They are often represented either as fractions or as numbers with a 'radix point'in them (often called a 'decimal point' in day-to-day maths)
-For example 0.5, 1.75, 42.42, 128.367 and 10000.00001 are all real numbers.
+For example 0.5, 1.75, 42.42, 128.367 and 10000.00001 are all rational numbers.

 Normally computers represent these in what is called a 'floating point' format.
 The name 'floating point' refers to the fact that the radix point can change position within the number, i.e. the radix point can 'float' around.